 - Tested up to: Indicate the last version of WordPress your plugin has been tested details.

-- Stable Tag: The current version number of your plug-in (e.g., 1.0).
+- Stable Tag: Specify the current version number of your plugin (e.g., 1.0).
 This is the stable tag you should use.

 - License: Some of the WordPress plug-ins that I work with use GPL licenses, and you also can use it if you want.